luzpaz/pivy_trackers-wiki/view_state.md

 ### get_matrix()
     ViewState().get_matrix(self, node, parent=None, refresh=True)
-Retrives the transformation matrix applied to `node`.
+Retrieves the transformation matrix applied to `node`.
 If `parent` is undefined, scenegraph root is assumed.
 Refresh forces an update of the matrix if True, returns last-retrieved matrix if False.

 ### getCursorPos()
     ViewState().getCursorPos(self)